pyscf/pyscf/README.md

 Adding new features
 -------------------
-For developrs who has interests to add new features in this program, there are few rules should be followed.
+For developrs who has interests to add new features in this program, there are few rules to follow

 * New features first being placed in pyscf/future.
 * Code at least should work under python-2.7, gcc-4.8.